tbm/homepage/content/debian/kirkwood/sheevaplug/troubleshooting.md

 <h2><a id = "u-boot">U-Boot</a></h2>

+<h3><a id = "serial">Cannot connect to serial console</a></h3>

+If you cannot connect to the serial console of your plug computer, make sure that your device is working correctly.
+It has been reported that the power supply for SheevaPlug devices can stop working after continued use, so this might be the reason why you cannot connect to the serial console.

+If your device is working correctly but you get a "permission denied" error when connecting to the serial console, make sure that your user is in the `dialout` group.
+This is the group associated with the `/dev/ttyUSBx` device nodes.

 <h3><a id = "uncompress">No output after "Uncompressing Linux..."</a></h3>

 You get no output after seeing this line: